-There are now millions of robots in the world, which can be classified in many different ways.
-Below we have collected the most important types of robots.
-Here we have compiled 40 types of robots that we believe will have the greatest popularity, demand and will play an increasingly important role.
+Below we have compiled a list of 40 types of robots that we believe will have the greatest popularity, demand, and will play an increasingly important role in the coming years.

 1. Industrial Robots